H & J Smith: History

+H & J Smith Remarkable Park store closed on 28 October 2023.

+H & J Smith Invercargill store closed at 3pm on 18 November 2023.
+Managing director Jason Smith and CEO John Green did a final walk around the store accompanied by bagpipes before the doors were closed for the final time.

 Department stores operated by H & J Smith

-H & J Smith Invercargill
+H & J Smith Invercargill (1900 - 2023)

-The Invercargill Department Store is the flagship store, with by far the most floor space (the store taking up the width of a city block) and largest offering.
+The Invercargill Department Store was the flagship store, with by far the most floor space (at 12,000 m2 taking up the width of a city block) and largest offering.

-Store departments include Cosmetics and Fine Fragrance, Ladies' Fashion, Men's Fashion, Lingerie, Accessories (including jewellery and watches), Footwear, Icebreaker, Paper Plus, Waxx surf shop, uproar streetware, and Armoury Fashion Boutique on the Ground Floor.
+Departments prior to the store closing included Cosmetics and Fine Fragrance, Ladies' Fashion, Men's Fashion, Lingerie, Accessories (including jewellery and watches), Footwear, Icebreaker, Paper Plus, Waxx surf shop, uproar streetware, and Armoury Fashion Boutique on the Ground Floor.
 The First Floor includes Furniture, KidsWorld (including Fashion, Nursery and Toys), Soft Furnishings, Home Linens, Giftware (including Kitchenware tableware and Home Decor), Function Room, Gift Registry, Mother's Room, Main Office and toilets.
-H & J's also sells School Uniforms and Luggage.
+H & J's also sold School Uniforms and Luggage.

-The store also includes a café restaurant branded as The Copper Kettle on the upper floor, and MOOCH Espresso Bar on the ground floor.
-The Invercargill store includes a Sky Bridge connecting the store to a paid car park building.
+The store included a café restaurant branded as The Copper Kettle on the upper floor, and MOOCH Espresso Bar on the ground floor.
+The Invercargill store included a Sky Bridge connecting the store to a paid car park building across the road on Esk Street.

-Store history

-The Invercargill store was the very first H&J Smith store, the original store was located at 125 Dee Street in Invercargill and moved to 48 Tay Street in 1908 after the original premises was considered too small.
-In 1923 the Invercargill store was once again relocated this time H&J Smith's purchased the Price & Bulleid Building on the corner of Tay and Kelvin street, H&J Smith Invercargill remains in this location today.
-Since then the building has been extended several times stretching out to Kelvin street, a clock tower was added to the Tay street corner of the building in 1940, this was replaced with a digital clock in 1970 and the building facades were upgraded in 1969.

-A car parking building was constructed across the road from H&J Smith's on the Esk street side, in the 1970s and a sky bridge between the car park and H&J Smiths was built in the 1980s.

-H&J Smiths purchased the adjoining building on Esk street in 1989, at the time this was most recently used by the Invercargill Licensing Trust as a liquor store and before this was home to Watts & Greive Ltd, a Morris car dealer.
-This building was used for H&J Smiths Mitre 10 franchise between 1990 and 2004, H&J Smith's Appliance Centre between 2006 and 2011 and after extensive renovations were made to this building in 2014 the building is now home to Outdoor H&J Smith.